Post Malone apologizes for on-stage accident in St. Louis

 In a video message posted on Twitter on Sunday, he said the fall, “Got me pretty good.”
 He said he’d just gotten back from the hospital, where he was prescribed pain medication.

 “I just want to apologize to everyone in St. Louis,” Malone said.
-“Next time I’m around this way we’re going to do a two-hour show for you, so we can make up for the couple missed songs.”
+“Next time I’m around this way we’re going to do a two-hour show for you, so we can make up for a couple of missed songs.”

 Manager Dre London took to Instagram Sunday to say Malone bruised his ribs in the fall.